itsmenisha/Facial-Expression-Recognition/README.md

 ## Usage

--Open the Colab notebook and run all cells to train the CNN with the FER2013 dataset. with the gpu provdied in the runtime (change it )
+- Open the Colab notebook and run all cells to train the CNN with the FER2013 dataset. with the gpu provdied in the runtime (change it )

--Run the detection script with a connected webcam: bash''' python real_time_emotion_detection.py
+- Run the detection script with a connected webcam: bash''' python real_time_emotion_detection.py
 '''

 ---

-Tools & Technologies
+## Tools & Technologies

--Google Colab – GPU training
+- Google Colab – GPU training

--Python – Core programming language
+- Python – Core programming language

--TensorFlow/Keras – CNN model building and training
+- TensorFlow/Keras – CNN model building and training

--OpenCV – Real-time face detection and emotion recognition
+- OpenCV – Real-time face detection and emotion recognition

--Kaggle FER2013 Dataset – Training dataset
+- Kaggle FER2013 Dataset – Training dataset

 ---